sequelize/website/docs/other-topics/scopes.md

 Scopes are used to help you reuse code.
 You can define commonly used queries, specifying options such as `where`, `include`, `limit`, etc.

-This guide concerns model scopes.
-You might also be interested in the [guide for association scopes](docs/associations/association-scopes.md), which are similar but not the same thing.

 ## Definition

 Scopes are defined in the model definition and can be finder objects, or functions returning finder objects - except for the default scope, which can only be an object: